emqx/cloud-docs/en_US/create/byoc.md

    - **EMQX Node Quantity**: Automatically filled based on the **sessions limit** and **Pub&Sub TPS**; You can also modify the number of nodes (2-5 nodes) based on your actual business needs.

+   - **VPC CIDR Block**: Select the private IP address range used to create the Virtual Private Cloud (VPC).

+   **Deployment Name & Project**:

+   - **Deployment Name**: Enter a deployment name that has business meaning.
+   - **Project**: Select the appropriate project.

-5. Click **Next** to go to **Advanced Settings**.
-Add cloud resource tags according to your needs for resource management, with up to 10 tags supported.
+   **Tags (Optional)**: Add cloud resource tags according to your needs for resource management, with up to 10 tags supported.

-6. Click **Next** to proceed to the **Confirm** page.
-Review and confirm the information specified in the steps above, and you can also change the project to which this deployment belongs.
+6. Review and confirm the information specified in the steps above, and you can also change the project to which this deployment belongs.
 After confirming the information, click **Deploy**.

 Next, we'll start the deployment by following the steps in the **Deployment Guide** panel on the right.